-OWENS-BROCKWAY GLASS CONTAINER - GuruFocus.com
+Owens-Brockway Glass Container - GuruFocus.com

 General

 This announcement is for informational purposes only.
-Neither this announcement nor the Offer to Purchase, or the electronic transmission thereof, as applicable, constitutes an offer to sell or buy any of the New Notes pursuant to the New Notes Offerings, a solicitation for acceptance of the Offers, or a notice of redemption under the indentures governing the Notes.
-This announcement is not an offer to purchase or a solicitation of an offer to purchase any other securities of the Companies or any of its subsidiaries.
-The Offers are being made solely pursuant to the Offer to Purchase.
+Neither this announcement nor the Offer to Purchase, or the electronic transmission thereof, as applicable, constitutes an offer to sell or buy any of the New Notes pursuant to the New Notes Offering, a solicitation for acceptance of the Offer, or a notice of redemption under the indenture governing the Notes.
+This announcement is not an offer to purchase or a solicitation of an offer to purchase any other securities of the Company or any of its subsidiaries.
+The Offer is being made solely pursuant to the Offer to Purchase.
 The distribution of this announcement in certain jurisdictions may be restricted by law.
-The Offers are not being made to Holders of Notes in any jurisdiction in which the making or acceptance thereof would not be in compliance with the securities, blue sky or other laws of such jurisdiction.
-In any jurisdiction in which the securities laws or blue sky laws require the Offers to be made by a licensed broker or dealer, the Offers will be deemed to be made on behalf of the relevant Company by the Dealer Managers or one or more registered brokers or dealers that are licensed under the laws of such jurisdiction.
+The Offer is not being made to Holders of Notes in any jurisdiction in which the making or acceptance thereof would not be in compliance with the securities, blue sky or other laws of such jurisdiction.
+In any jurisdiction in which the securities laws or blue sky laws require the Offer to be made by a licensed broker or dealer, the Offer will be deemed to be made on behalf of the Company by the Dealer Manager or one or more registered brokers or dealers that are licensed under the laws of such jurisdiction.

 Forward-Looking Statements